-- Read the Directions.
 Because this is the most important one, we’ll say it again: Read the Directions.
 Teachers told you this all through elementary, middle, high school, and college, and it still holds merit.
+Misread or disregarded directions can lead to a loss of efficiency, a last minute scramble, or worse, compromised proposal quality.
 There is nothing worse than losing a bid because your team did not include something outlined in the RFP.